react-cosmos/react-cosmos/docs/README.md

 export default <Hello greeting="Aloha" name="Alexa" />;
 ```

-The `hello` fixture will show up in your React Cosmos UI and will render when you select it.
+The `Hello` fixture will show up in your React Cosmos UI and will render when you select it.

 **Congratulations 😎**